 - funded by the Walter Kölle Foundation -

-The Society of Water Chemistry of the German Chemical Society (GDCh) will award up to three Student Water Awards for the first time in 2026 to recognize outstanding Master's theses in the water chemistry fields of environmental and water sciences, environmental and water analysis, water engineering, and related disciplines.
-These theses must demonstrate high innovative potential, a compelling objective, and a clear structure.
+Since 2026, the Society of Water Chemistry of the German Chemical Society (GDCh) has awarded up to three Student Water Awards to recognize outstanding master's theses in the water chemistry fields of environmental and water sciences, environmental and water analysis, water engineering, and related disciplines.
+These theses are distinguished by their high potential for innovation, compelling objectives, and clear structure.
 Each award includes a certificate, €500 in prize money sponsored by the Walter Kölle Foundation, and a one-year complimentary membership in the Society of Water Chemistry.
-The awards ceremony will take place during the annual conference , WASSER.
-The award committee will be comprised of members of the Young Water Forum (JWF); the final decision regarding the award recipients will be made by the Board of the Society of Water Chemistry .
+The awards ceremony takes place during the annual conference , WASSER.
+The award committee comprises members of the Young Water Forum (JWF); the final decision regarding the award recipients is made by the Board of the Society of Water Chemistry .

 Criteria for evaluating submitted work: (1) Abstract & Introduction, (2) Research hypotheses, (3) Method selection, methodological diversity & implementation, (4) Clarity of discussion & conclusion, (5) Potential impact on water research, (6) Originality & discussion of literature, (7) Language & presentation, (8) Time spent & research depth, (9) Grading, (10) Justification of recommendation